charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_MAF.md

 Failure to distinguish these dimensions leads to systematic misclassification of constraint.

-The Minimal Admissibility Framework (MAF) applies constraints exclusively along the first dimension.
+The Distinction Constraint (DC) applies constraints exclusively along the first dimension.

 ---

 ## II.
 Foundational Constraint

-At the foundational level, MAF fixes conditions under which predicates such as “exists,” “is,” “is possible,” and “is fundamental” can be meaningfully applied.
+At the foundational level, DC fixes conditions under which predicates such as “exists,” “is,” “is possible,” and “is fundamental” can be meaningfully applied.

 These conditions rule out: